devessenceinc/BlazorScriptReload/README.md

 ## Integration

-- include the latest BlazorScriptReload Nuget package into your project:
+- include the latest BlazorScriptReload Nuget package into your Blazor Web Application project:

 ```
 <ItemGroup>